$B_c$ meson decays into $S$-wave charmonium plus light meson pairs in the perturbative QCD approach

 For the CKM matrix elements, we adopt the Wolfenstein parametrization with the parameters \cite{pdg2024}: $A=0.790$ and $\lambda=0.2265$.

-Based on the decay amplitudes presented in previous section and input parameters above, we compute the $CP$-averaged branching ratios ($\cal B$) of the three-body $B_c\to \Psi(V\to)P_1P_2$ decays in the leading order (LO) PQCD formalism, and summarize the predictions in Table \ref{brthree}.
-The polarization fractions ($f_0, f_\bot$) of the $B_c\to [J/\psi,\psi(2S)](V\to) P_1P_2$ decays are also listed in Table \ref{brthree}.
-It should be noted that, since only tree operators work on these decays, the direct $CP$ asymmetries of the considered charmed three-body $B_c$ meson decays are naturally expected to be zero.
+Based on the decay amplitudes presented in previous section and input parameters above, we compute the $CP$-averaged branching ratios ($\cal B$) of the quasi-two-body $B_c\to \Psi(V\to)P_1P_2$ decays in the leading order (LO) PQCD formalism, and summarize the predictions in Tables \ref{brthree} and \ref{ebrthree}.
+The polarization fractions ($f_0, f_\bot$) of the $B_c\to [J/\psi,\psi(2S)](V\to) P_1P_2$ decays are also listed in Tables \ref{brthree} and \ref{ebrthree}.
+It should be noted that, since only tree operators work on these decays, the direct $CP$ asymmetries of the considered charmonium quasi-two-body $B_c$ meson decays are naturally expected to be zero.
 If such asymmetries are observed experimentally, it is probably a signal of new physics.